Carnivore Diet Grocery List | 10 Foods

 Turkey: Drumsticks

 You can also reach out to local meat markets.
 Most of the time, meat markets will have meats from diverse animals.
-Some of the cuts you can get include Ostrich, Moose, Bison, Venison, etc.
+Some cuts you can get include Ostrich, Moose, Bison, Venison, etc.

 3. Organ Meats